enemyrr/wispr/README.md

 1. **"OpenAI API key not configured"**
    - Set your API key in VSCode settings under `wispr.openaiApiKey`
+   - Ensure your API key has access to Whisper API

 2. **"Microphone access denied"**
    - Grant microphone permissions in your browser (for VSCode Web)
-   - Check system microphone permissions
+   - Check system microphone permissions (for desktop VSCode)

+3. **"Network error"**
+   - Check your internet connection
+   - Verify API key is valid and has sufficient credits

+4. **"API rate limit exceeded"**
+   - Wait a moment and try again
+   - Check your OpenAI usage limits

-3. **"Recording not working on desktop"**
+5. **"Recording not working on desktop"**
-   - Use VSCode Web (vscode.dev) for best recording support
+   - Try using VSCode Web (vscode.dev) for universal compatibility
-   - Desktop recording requires additional native modules
+   - Grant microphone permissions when prompted

 ### Error Messages

 - **"Failed to start recording"**: Check microphone permissions
-- **"Transcription failed"**: Verify API key and internet connection
+- **"Invalid OpenAI API key"**: Verify your API key in settings
+- **"OpenAI API quota exceeded"**: Check your OpenAI billing and usage
 - **"No audio data recorded"**: Ensure microphone is working and try again

-## Privacy

-- Audio data is sent to OpenAI's Whisper API for transcription
-- No audio data is stored locally after transcription
-- Temporary files are automatically cleaned up
+## Migration from Local Mode

+If you previously used local Whisper models, you can:
+1. Run the "Remove Installed Whisper Models" command to clean up local installations
+2. Your transcription will now use the high-quality OpenAI API instead
+3. No more local setup or maintenance required

 ## License

-MIT License - see LICENSE file for details

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## Support

-For issues and feature requests, please use the GitHub issue tracker.
+This extension is provided as-is.
+OpenAI API usage is subject to OpenAI's terms and pricing.